ellanetworks/core/README.md

 #### Concepts

-- **Network**: A network represents a private mobile network.
-It includes the configuration of the network, the radios, the profiles, and the subscribers.
 - **Profile**: A profile is a reusable set of parameters for managing subscribers in the network.
 The profile includes Bitrate and Quality of Service (QoS) parameters.
 - **Subscriber**: A subscriber is a user of the private mobile network.